Product Guide

 When to Use Each Type

-Pro Tip: If you offer a service that includes a standard deliverable plus custom elements, consider creating two products: a Digital Good for the standard component (like a template or guide) and a Digital Service for the custom component (like a personalized review or setup).
-This way, the buyer gets immediate value from the downloadable component while you work on the custom part.
+Pro Tip: If you offer a service that includes a standard deliverable plus custom elements, consider creating two products: a Digital Good for the standard part (like a template or guide) and a Digital Service for the custom part (like a personalized review or setup).
+The buyer gets immediate value from the download while you work on the custom piece.

 Was this article helpful?